Turn on suggestions

 Many people do their own taxes.
 It can be a real badge of honor to take tables and charts filled with various amounts — and your shoebox full of receipts, pay stubs and assorted financial ephemera from the year — and synthesize them into one bottom-line number.

 There’s also nothing wrong with taking that shoebox and bringing it to a CPA so they can handle it.
 The most important thing is that, whichever method you choose, you get it all done by the deadline.

-Even if you don’t follow the news closely, you’re probably aware that something happened with income taxes in the last year or two.
+Even if you don’t follow the news closely, you’re probably aware that something happened with income taxes in recent years.
 That something was the Tax Cuts and Jobs Act (TCJA) of 2017, and it made several significant changes to the way we file our income taxes in the United States.

 “These changes are still causing plenty of adjustment come tax season,” says Robert Steen, director of retirement advice and complex financial planning at USAA.

 But is this adjustment enough to merit going to a professional?
-We’ll discuss a few scenarios where, no matter what you did in the past, you might end up wanting a little more help due to the new changes – as well as one scenario in which you should be just fine without assistance.
+We’ll discuss a few scenarios where, no matter what you did in the past, you might end up wanting a little more help due to the changes – as well as one scenario in which you should be just fine without assistance.

 Small-business owners are already fully aware of the complications that can arise from tax law.
 With the TCJA, their filing has become slightly more difficult based on a distinction between C-corps and S-corps.

 Here’s a quick refresher on the difference between these two: In a C-corp, owners pay personal income tax on profits and businesses pay a corporate income tax.
 In an S-corp, also known as a pass-through entity, the business itself isn’t taxed, but the income is reported on the owner’s personal tax returns.
 An S-corp must have fewer than 100 shareholders, and it’s the form preferred by many small-business owners.